This post may contain affiliate links. Please read my disclosure policy for information.

 Music, especially with movements, like Itsy Bitsy Spider can now be a lot of fun.
 Your baby may go out of his way to imitate the movements you do.

 If your baby is not moving around yet, or if your little one likes to take a break now and then, a gym that he can use sitting up, may be a good investment.
 Also, toys with big buttons to press like a phone or a baby piano might be fun.
+Here is a popular one!

 9 Month Old Baby Video

 In this video, you can see some rather typical 9-month-old babies in action.
 Moving around, sitting without support playing, and not wanting to be left alone on the floor.
-The video does show babies that are happily put down in the crib for a nap, but I would say that many 9 month old babies will not go down alone without crying.
+The video does show babies that are happily put down in the crib for a nap, but I would say that many 9-month-old babies will not go down alone without crying.
 Separation anxiety is still too strong.

 Where would you like to go next?